Scotiabank Mortgage Rates & Reviews

 When you sign up for your mortgage and fill out the agreement between you and Scotiabank, they will include if you need to pay through them.
 If you are required to pay through them, your monthly payments will be estimated based on the information that you receive from your municipality and give to Scotiabank.

-If you do not have to pay through Scotiabank then you will be required to present proof of payment within 30 days after the due date.
-As well, Scotiabank will also check with the municipality to see if you have paid your taxes in full and on time.
+If you do not have to pay through Scotiabank, the bank may ask you to present proof of payment within 30 days after the due date.
+Scotiabank may also check with the municipality to see if you have paid your taxes in full and on time.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf